+But let’s continue playing the devil’s advocate.
 Derrida made the demand for justice into a religiosity, and this liberal zealotry has left us with an ideal of sovereignty that is always answerable to justice.
 It seems we are reaching a point where this kind of ethics of responsibility is stifling.

 The liberal responsibility can be interrupted by the Pindarian maxim “It is good to follow the just, it is necessary to follow the strong.”
 This “necessary” is not a logical or legal necessity, as in “if you don’t follow the strong, then they will punish you”, but something more profoundly existential.
 This can be read instead as a transcendental, apriori necessity.
 This is to accept that forces of the strong were responsible for our own constitution, although this denial of one’s self-constitution may provoke shame and pathos.
 The forces of the strong impose limits which we are constitutively incapable of crossing due to our relative weakness.
 So, in this way of thinking, strength has an ontological and existential primacy over justice, and our ideals would be a result of how we were constituted by strength.

+Pity is a last resort for a symbolic relation – the last chance to recognize members of a human community.
+But then this line “pity the ocean” is a way of sacrificing humanistic pity.
+If being pitiable is a failure of humanity, then throwing pity to the ocean is like the failure of failure, and the movement beyond pity into the dimension of absolute pathos where there is no one left to pity.
 Pity is at the limit of symbolic relations, along with other affects such as shame, disgust and fear.
 These relations emerge when more virtuous relations are impossible, and whatever lies beyond these might be called anxiety.
 But the important question is whether there is something else besides anxiety which can exist in the dimension of sovereign abandonment.
 It seems that overcoming the anxiety of this dimension might require a transposition of liminal symbolic affects, as if pity could somehow be translated beyond the customary thresholds of representation and become something else.
 If “pity us” is a kind of symbolic failure, then “pity the ocean” could be an aufebung that translates this threshold relation into the abandoned currents of the beyond, as if pity removed its doxological mask to reveal a strange indigenous relation from the zone of absolute pathos… enjoyment of the Other?